 - Prepare the host

-- Download and install
+- Download and install the software

 - Assign licenses

-- Set the device location
+- Set the monitoring point location

 - Make sure you’re using a supported OS.

 - For virtual environments, make sure you’re using a qualified hypervisor and guest OS.
 If not, use a Virtual Monitoring Point instead.